 Steps to Foreclosure

-- Combined Notice published in local paper 45-60 calendar days prior to the first scheduled sale date
+- The Public Trustee publishes a Combined Notice of Foreclosure and Sale in a local paper 5 times over 4 consecutive weeks, ending 45-60 calendar days prior to the first scheduled Sale date.

 - At least 16 days prior to going to sale, the lender or their attorney must obtain an Order Authorizing Sale (OAS) from the District Court in the County where the property is located.

 The lender will request the OAS hearing and notify anyone who appears to have an interest in the property of the hearing date, time and place at least 14 days in advance of the hearing.
 The purpose of the hearing is to determine that there is a reasonable probability that a default has occurred, and whether an Order Authorizing Sale is otherwise proper under the Service Member Civil Relief Act.
 The owner/borrower may file a response and attend the hearing.
 If they believe the loan is not in default, they may testify at the hearing.
 The Judge shall summarily grant or deny the motion.If no one files a response to the notice of hearing prior to 7 days before the hearing, the Court may dispense with the hearing and enter an Order Authorizing Sale.

 - The lender must submit the OAS and a signed and itemized bid form to the Public Trustee by noon Monday prior to Wednesday’s sale.